Chapter 1: Asher Freed and Almost Deaths

 Suddenly, the air was stabbed by the sound of a horn.
 I realized the boy in the car, with a hearty dose of rebellion, had honked at me, signaling me to get out of the street.
 The noise startled me and mortification hijacked my body as I huffed in annoyance, trotting my way into the school building, trying to shake the thoughts of the brown-haired boy.

 Heading straight for my locker, I wasn’t surprised to find my best friend in front of it.
 Jamie, with her blonde wavy hair and bright eyes, was, in my opinion, as close to perfect as one could get.
-She had the prominent bone structure, the fantastic smile, and many people hanging off her every word, including me.
+She had the prominent bone structure, the fantastic smile, and many people hanging off her every word, myself included.
 A smile stilling in place, she watched me as I walked up and yanked me into a hug.

 Pulling away, she frowned.
 “We might need to have a little chat about your communication skills.
 You didn’t text me once this weekend.”
 She sighed, melodramatically.
 “Not even when I texted you about the Starbucks barista with the tongue piercing!
 Talk about drop off the face of the earth.”